Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 While more research is needed to dig further into ghrelin as a hunger and stress hormone, one interesting takeaway was that the ghrelin levels decreased even without eating.
 So, if you’re compelled toward stress eating when you’re not truly hungry, know that the impulse will decrease even without satisfying it.
 You can embrace your emotions instead of avoiding them and schedule time in the day to decompress.
 (I cover this in “3 Secrets to Eliminate Emotional Eating”)

-We all experience stress, so finding positive ways to manage it can be very helpful.
-Some strategies I use in my Mind-Body Health Transformation Program (and also outline in “5 Simple Mind Altering Strategies to Reduce Your Stress”) include:
+We all experience stress, so finding positive ways to manage it can be helpful.
+Some strategies I use in my Fatigue Fix + Focus Formula Program (and also outlined in “5 Simple Mind Altering Strategies to Reduce Your Stress”) include:

 • Reframing.
 Changing how you respond to mental and emotional stress.
 (Learn more with 4 Tips to Transform Your Mind)